How Many Friends Do You Really Need At Work?

 Diving into this topic brings you, sooner or later, to the work of British evolutionary psychologist Robin Dunbar (and his academic friends!).
 They speculated we only have the capacity to manage social relationships up to a certain number.

 It also means 150 is the magic number for groups where everyone still knows each other well enough to maintain social contact.
-Dunbar found many examples: from ancient groups of hunter-gatherers, to military troops of the Spartans, in the Roman Empire, in 16th century Spain and in 20th century Soviet Union.
+Dunbar found many examples: from ancient groups of hunter-gatherers to military troops of the Spartans, in the Roman Empire, in 16th century Spain, and in the 20th century Soviet Union.

 Dunbar's numbers